agardiner/csv-diff-report/README.md

 # CSV-Diff Report

 CSV-Diff Report is a command-line tool for generating diff reports in Excel or HTML format from CSV files.
+It uses the CSV-Diff gem to perform diffs, and adds to that library the ability to generate formatted reports, and a command-line tool `csvdiff` for running diffs between files or directories.

+## CSV-Diff

 Unlike a standard diff that compares line by line, and is sensitive to the ordering of records, CSV-Diff identifies common lines by key field(s), and